hackworthltd/primer/README.md

 ### For test:primer-test
 #### semirings
 force `HOST_OS_WINDOWS` to avoid importing unsupported posix types
+#### pretty-simple
+Use an unmerged draft PR to avoid a custom setup that breaks building with ghc's wasm backend

 ## Running
 Enter a nix devshell: `nix develop`.